jaycrav3ns/KeyClip-Express/README.md

 - **Visual Timeline**: Select start/end points, drag handles, and view all keyframes.
 - **Multiple Clips**: Mark and label as many clips as you want before exporting.
 - **Clip List Panel**: Organize, jump to, and rename your clips.
-- **Batch Export**: Download all clips at once as a ZIP file, processed losslessly via FFmpeg.
+- **Batch Export**: Download all clips at once as a ZIP file, processed via FFmpeg.
 - **Keyframe Navigation**: Jump to previous/next keyframe for perfect cuts.
 - **Modern UI**: Clean, dark-themed interface with intuitive controls.